Tenant Inflicted Property Damage In Massachusetts

 What Steps Should Tenants Take After Causing Damage?

-1. Notify Your Landlord: Quickly send a repair notice to your landlord.
+1. Notify Your Landlord: Send your landlord a repair letter right away.

-2. Document the Damage: Take pictures or videos for proof.
+2. Document the Damage: Take shots or videos of the damage to show proof.

 3. Assess the Damage: Find out how bad the damage is.